Tale of terror goes viral: Mom retells how rolling gun battle erupted as kids played football

 More than a week after surviving the terror, Heinrich said that Cal, the 12-year-old son she always knew as a “goofy, outgoing, happy old soul [has since] been on edge, short-tempered and has cried. … He said, ‘I just want to give up.’ ”

-And the violence has showed no signs of letting up in the city since bullets flew over Jordan Park, located at N. 30th and James avenues.
-There were 18 people from June 23 to 29, with nine of them being hit over this past weekend, police said.
+The violence has showed no signs of letting up since bullets flew over Jordan Park, at N. 30th and James avenues.
+From June 23 to 29, 18 people were hit by gunfire, with nine of them being hit over this past weekend, police said.

 Halfway through 2020, 207 people have been shot in Minneapolis, a significantly higher tally than the five-year average for the same time span, according to police data.
 The six-month homicide total stands at 27.

-Police spokesman John Elder said that when officers responded to Jordan Park, the suspects were already gone, and no arrests have been made in any of the shootings or stabbings that day.
+Police spokesman John Elder said that when officers responded to Jordan Park, the shooters were gone.
+No arrests have been made in any of the shootings or stabbings that day.

-While the park shooters remain at large, Arradondo pledged that “our children must be protected, and those who would dare to bring harm their way must be held accountable.”

-Protecting the kids at Wednesday’s practice at Bryn Mawr focused more on fending off mosquitoes, staying hydrated and getting loose.
+On Wednesday, protecting the kids at practice at Bryn Mawr focused more on fending off mosquitoes, staying hydrated and getting loose.

 Thompson wove among players in line military style for calisthenics, correcting their form while mixing in fist bumps of encouragement.